 If this doesn't work, the connection of your drive is all right, try any fix below to make your drive work again.

 Fix 1.
 Initialize the Disk to MBR or GPT and Recover Data

-Provided that your external HDD, SSD, or USB is not faulty or completely dead (there is no way but to replace it), initializing should be the quickest and easiest way to solve the pending problem.
-Then, you can download EaseUS hard drive recovery software to recover data from a hard drive after initializing.
+Provided that your external HDD, SSD, or USB is not a faulty one or completely dead (there is no way but replace it), initializing should be the quickest and easiest way to solve the pending problem.
+Then, you can download EaseUS EaseUS Data Recovery Wizard to recover data from a hard drive after initializing.
 That's the other way to protect you from losing everything on it.

 First.
 Initialize the disk - HDD/SSD/USB